-Here we present our slideshow galleries of the lesser known places in Italy.
+Here we present a few slideshow galleries of the lesser known places in Italy.
 Each presentation includes visiting and weather information, just in case you're interested in wandering around these places.

 Fosdinovo is a Lunigiana hill town with a castle you can visit (although it's privately owned).
 The area around was the setting for Eric Newby's "Love and War in the Apennines."